LeDragoX/Win-Debloat-Tools/README.md

 | <h3><a href="https://github.com/LeDragoX/Win-10-Smart-Debloat-Tools/archive/main.zip">⬇️ Download [Zip]</a></h3> |   21H2 or Older   | Home/Pro | <img width=20px src="./src/assets/powershell-icon.png" style="vertical-align: bottom" /> v5.1 |

 </div>

-## 📄 Resume

-This is an adapted version from [another project](https://github.com/W4RH4WK/Debloat-Windows-10).
-These scripts will Customize, Debloat and Improve Privacy/Performance on Windows 10+.

-_Use on a fresh windows install to note the differences._

-⚠️ **Disclaimer:** You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.

 ## 🔄️ Roll-Back